 Assemblies often introduce or develop PD themes and also provide opportunities to celebrate children’s social and emotional success using certificates and stickers.

-Random Acts of Kindness

-Staff, children and parents are encouraged to nominate children and staff for acts of kindness.
-Each week a different child and member of staff is chosen to receive a certificate in the celebration assembly.
-These certificates are then displayed in school.

 Pupil Voice

 We teach the children that they can shape their school and community.
 We give children to opportunity voice their opinion in the following ways: